-I first made these Slow Cooker Vegetarian Stuffed Peppers for an Earth Day segment I did on Lifetime’s Balancing Act a few years back.
-The whole idea behind the segment was to come up with a hearty, meat-free but meaty “green” dish to reduce a family’s food footprint.
+I first made these Slow Cooker Vegetarian Stuffed Peppers recipe a few years back.
+The inspiration was to create a hearty, meat-free dish with a Mexican flavor.
 These vibrant jumbo stuffed peppers did the trick!

 Vegetarian Stuffed Peppers recipe is Perfect for Meat Free Monday

 If you have our Clean Cuisine book, you know we are big into doing Meat Free Mondays in our house.
 Since Mondays are always rather hectic for us the always seem like the perfect day of the week to pull out my low-stress, slow-cooker recipes.
 And that’s definitely what these Stuffed Peppers are….low stress!

 This vegetarian stuffed peppers recipe is incredibly easy to make and a perfect way for black beans to hide out in a medley of south-of-the-border flavors, interesting textures and bright colors.